Skip to Main Content

 For the best bowel control, you want to aim for a consistent stool consistency of type 3 or 4.
 In these scenarios, your poop has enough weight and bulk that your body can sense when your rectum is ready to be emptied, but it’s not so thin that your muscles and nerves have a hard time sensing and controlling what is being passed down there.
 What can help is getting enough water and fiber in your diet.

-Managing fiber intake to reduce bowel incontinence
+Managing fiber intake to reduce anal leakage

 It’s important to keep in mind that all bodies are unique and there’s no one size fits all approach to overcoming incontinence, but altering your fiber intake may help alleviate the symptoms of bowel incontinence.